Mapwright home page

-1. May I ask you some questions?
+1. Do you mind if I ask you some questions?

 2. How long have you been in the field of quality management?
 And as a consultant?

-It's important to know something about their history and experience.
-What's their background.
-What have they achieved?
 How much experience do they have?
 And in what fields?
-You really don't want to be the first client for someone who just got made redundant (or sacked even) and decided to 'become a consultant'.
+You really don't want to be the first client for someone who just got made redundant (or even sacked) and decided to 'become a consultant'.
 Or do you?

 3. What do you see as the most important factors in getting ISO 9001?

 Their answer will give you some clues to their approach, their values and their priorities.
-Do these sound compatible?
-Is there any fit with your ideas, or are they completely different?

 4. What do you mean by ‘quality’?